 This waka was inspired by a desire to see the revival of boat-building traditions, and the makers envisaged a giant fleet built in time for the anniversary of the Treaty of Waitangi, the founding document of New Zealand.
 Ngātokimatawhaorua was completed, but the fleet would have to wait (it has since come true).

-Fittingly, while still used for re-enactments, Ngātokimatawhaorua is housed at the Waitangi Treaty Grounds, a national historic site and museum complex.
+Fittingly, while still used for re-enactments, cultural traditions, and other voyages, Ngātokimatawhaorua is housed at the Waitangi Treaty Grounds, a national historic site and museum complex.
+Its stewardship is shared between the Iwi (Tribes) involved in its creation and the historic site.

 Specifications